Chiropractic

 What opportunities are there to get involved more deeply with the student community?
 What kind of student services does the school you’re looking at offer?

-At NWHSU, for example, the Office of Student Affairs has a wide range of programs and services that not only enhance your student experience but also help you prepare for your career.
-Here are highlights:
+At NWHSU, the Office of Student Affairs has a wide range of programs and services that not only enhance your student experience but also help you prepare for your career.

 Student clubs and organizations.
 NWHSU has over 50 clubs and organizations available that cover a wide range of interests and give you a chance to pursue topics beyond those taught in your courses.